Editor's Note: This article has been updated with additional industry comment.

 Andrew Barrie, who leads KBR's Government Services business in the UK, said he was "delighted that following our selection as a preferred bidder only a little over a year ago we have reached financial closure on this complex PFI."

-A speedy conclusion to the contract, at least by the standards of a complex PFI, ends a competition which has been anything but swift.
+A speedy conclusion to the contract, at least by the standards of a complex PFI, ends brings to a close a competition which in its entirety has been anything but swift.

 Ascent kicked off the competition as far back as 2010 when it issued to potential bidders what was called an outline solution request for proposals.